RonAaron61/EIT-Microcontroller/README.md

 ### Electrode

 For the electrode, I used 16 regular copper plates with a thickness of 0.2 cm, a height of 5 cm, and a width of 1 cm.
-Then the electrodes will be attached to a plastic container with a diameter of 13.5 cm at the top, 11 cm at the bottom a height of 6 cm.
+Then the electrodes will be attached to a plastic container with a diameter of 13.5 cm at the top, 11 cm at the bottom, and a height of 6 cm.
 The electrode is connected with 16 pin IDC wire

 <img src="assets/image/ElectrodeHousing.png" align="center"/>